electric-sql/pglite/docs/docs/prepopulatedfs.md

 })
 ```

-This is particularly useful when you have multiple test, each with its own PGlite instance.
-For example, consider the following usage with vitest:
+As an example, this is useful when you have multiple test, each with its own PGlite instance.
+Consider the following usage with vitest:

 ```typescript
 import { describe, it, expect, beforeEach } from 'vitest'